FabrizzioLoPresti/FabrizzioLoPresti/README.md

 Skills: HTML | CSS | JS | REACT JS | NEXT JS | TAILWIND CSS | NODE.JS | EXPRESS

+- 🔭 I’m currently working on personal projects
+- 🌱 I’m currently learning AI and Data Analytics
+- 📫 How to reach me: fabrizziolopresti1999@gmail.com

 <!--
 **FabrizzioLoPresti/FabrizzioLoPresti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.